Symptoms and Causes of Plantar Fasciitis

 If you are experiencing pain and stress on the foot you may weaken the posterior tibial tendon, which runs around the inside of the ankle.

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Carrie Frame, DPM from West Virginia Foot & Ankle.
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Carrie Frame, DPM of West Virginia Foot & Ankle.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us